Adolphus Hotel: History

 The Adolphus has been the host of many respected leaders of business, government and entertainment, including presidents, from Warren G. Harding to George H. W. Bush.
-Elizabeth II and Prince Philip also stayed at the hotel in 1991.
-This hotel was a Dallas hub for entertainment and provided a platform that helped developing careers, such as Bob Hope, Jack Benny and others.
-North American Aviation (P-51 Mustangs, World War II) and others benefitted from its position as a Texas business hub.
+Queen Elizabeth II and Prince Philip stayed at the hotel in 1991.
+The hotel was a Dallas hub for entertainment and provided a platform that helped developing careers, such as Bob Hope, Jack Benny and others.
+North American Aviation (P-51 Mustangs, World War II) and others benefited from its position as a Texas business hub.

-During the 1980s, the Adolphus underwent a $]80 million renovation, enlarging and modernizing the already-luxurious guestrooms.
-It also shrunk the total number of guestrooms to 428 to make the rooms more spacious.
+In 1980, the Adolphus underwent an $80 million renovation, which decreased the total number of rooms to 428 by combining multiple outdated guest rooms into larger ones.
 The Adolphus was added to the National Register of Historic Places in 1983.
+The hotel was extensively renovated again in 2017.

 The Hotel has been named one of the top ten in the United States by Condé Nast Traveler and also receives high ratings from Zagat, Fodor's and Frommer's.

 The structure is a Dallas Landmark and listed on the National Register of Historic Places.